irfanirshad/blog/content/posts/bash_tricks.md

   - github
 ---

-You like computers?
-You like software?
-You're probably already secretly married to Bash then..
+_Like computers?
+Like to write software?
+You're probably already secretly married to Bash then..._

 <!--more-->